rpetti/resume/resume.md

 * Primary Tasks

-	-   Projects to migrate to new output management software technologies.
+	-   Worked on project to migrate to new output management software technologies.

 	-   Responsible for a major data migration project.

-	-   Troubleshooting report generation issues.
+	-   Troubleshooted report generation issues.

-	-   Review and re-evaluation of files, records and reports on the database system.
+	-   Reviewed and re-evaluated of files, records and reports on the database system.

 * Notable Accomplishements